haveyoudebuggedit/terraform-provider-ovirt/docs/resources/ovirt_disk_attachments.md

 page_title: "ovirt_disk_attachments Resource - ovirt-terraform-provider-ng"
 subcategory: ""
 description: |-
   The ovirtdiskattachments resource attaches multiple disks to a single VM in one operation.
 It also allows for removing all attachments that are not declared in an attachment block.
-This is useful for removing attachments that have
+This is useful for removing attachments that have been added from the template.
+  ~> Do not use this resource on the same VM as ovirtdiskattachment (singular).
+It will cause a ping-pong effect of resources being created and removed on each Terraform run.
 ---

 # ovirt_disk_attachments (Resource)

 The ovirt_disk_attachments resource attaches multiple disks to a single VM in one operation.
 It also allows for removing all attachments that are not declared in an attachment block.
-This is useful for removing attachments that have
+This is useful for removing attachments that have been added from the template.

+~> Do not use this resource on the same VM as ovirt_disk_attachment (singular).
+It will cause a ping-pong effect of resources being created and removed on each Terraform run.

 ## Example Usage